Uncountable Hyperfiniteness and The Random Ratio Ergodic Theorem: Introduction

-In this work we focus on OERs that arise from Borel free actions of lcsc groups.
-The classes of such an OER are typically uncountable, but using the freeness of the action there is a natural way to define compactness and hypercompactness by pushing forward the topology from the acting group to the orbits.
-A precise definition will be presented in Section \ref{Section: Hypercompact OERs}.
+While the classes of \(E_{G}^{X}\) are typically uncountable, using the freeness of the action there is a natural way to define hypercompactness by pushing forward the topology from the acting group to the orbits.
+A precise definition will be presented in Section \ref{sct:hypercomp}.
 With this natural concept defined, we have the following characterization which is purely in the Borel category:

-\begin{thm} Let $G$ be an lcsc group and $X$ a free Borel $G$-space.
-Then $E_{G}^{X}$ is sectional-hyperfinite if and only if it is hypercompact. \end{thm}
+\begin{thm} Let \(G\) be an lcsc group and \(X\) a free Borel \(G\)-space.
+Then \(E_{G}^{X}\) is sectional-hyperfinite if and only if it is hypercompact. \end{thm}

-In \cite[Lemma 15, Corollary 16]{connes1981amenable}, Connes, Feldman \& Weiss have proved that in the presence of a measure, being sectional-hyperfinite is independent on the the choice of the cross section up to a null set.
-From Theorem \ref{Theorem: CFW} we can show that this is true already in the Borel level for orbital equivalence relations of free actions:

-\begin{cor} Let $G$ be an lcsc group and $X$ a free Borel $G$-space.
-If $E_{G}^{X}$ restricted to one lacunary cocompact cross section is hyperfinite, then its restriction to every lacunary cocompact cross section is hyperfinite. \end{cor}

 When adding a measure, from the Connes--Feldman--Weiss Theorem we obtain an uncountable version of the Ornstein--Weiss Theorem:

 \begin{cor} Every nonsingular free action of an lcsc amenable group is measure-hypercompact. \end{cor}